 As it is the defined project that is funded, applicants need to work out the specific project costs required, rather than, for example, all costs that the organisation is incurring.
 A good example is staff salaries (through PAYE).
 A project’s technical lead may be costing the company £60k p/a, but may only spend half their time on the ring-fenced project.
 Their cost to the project would be £30k.
 However, a technician or developer may be involved in the project for 80% of their time, as it is the main project they are currently engaging with.

 You must be careful that the anticipated costs are as realistic as possible as they will define your project; you will be required to fully justify all costs to funding bodies.
 If successful, you will have to provide a spend profile that takes the overarching costs and defines them by quarter and month.

 The keystone to commercialisation is the protection of your idea.
 Clearly define how project outputs will be protected, ensuring that intellectual property (IP) will not be lost, and therefore potential commercial returns greatly reduced or even eliminated entirely.

 Top tips for IP:

-Once you’ve been notified of your project’s success, made it through the due diligence stage, and begun project activities, you will need to remain compliant with the funders reporting requirements.
+Once you’ve been notified of your project’s success, made it through the due diligence stage, and begun project activities, you will need to remain compliant with the funder’s reporting requirements.

-During the project there are set reporting intervals, with required documentation and milestones such as:
+During the project, there are set reporting intervals with required documentation and milestones such as:

-Accurate reporting is critical to the cash flow of a grant funded project.
-Seeking the advice of a professional grant project manager will free up your time, and allow you to focus on delivering the project outcomes stated in your successful application.
+Accurate reporting is critical to the cash flow of a grant-funded project.
+Seeking the advice of a professional grant project manager will free up your time and allow you to focus on delivering the project outcomes stated in your successful application.

-Top tips for Project Management:
+Top tips for project management:

-Granted Consultancy has operated in the non-dilutive funding space for over 10 years.
-Over this time period, we have seen R&D grant funding scoring thresholds continue to increase and the quality of projects dramatically advance.
+Granted Consultancy has operated in the non-dilutive funding space for over 11 years.
+Over this time, we have seen R&D grant funding scoring thresholds continue to increase and the quality of projects dramatically advance.